Why Choosing Your Bullet Wound Is The Most Empowering Thing You Can Do

 It feels like lying to yourself.
 In that case, zoom in or out as needed.

 Ex: A family member dies, and it doesn't feel very empowering to 'choose' their death.
-So, choose the dissatisfaction that comes up as a result of it with a ‘Good’.
+So, choose the dissatisfaction that comes up as a result of it with an ‘I Choose’.
 Choose the uncertainty, choose the sadness, choose whatever gives you the most power.

 When you choose your stress (as we can do if we practice a breathing technique like cyclic hyperventilation), it stops being stress.

-If something traumatic happened in your past, you can choose your past with a ‘Good’.
+If something traumatic happened in your past, you can choose your past with an ‘I choose’.

-Or if you still wish you didn't have that past, choose your problems with that part of your history with a different ‘Good’.
+Or if you still wish you didn't have that past, choose your problems with that part of your history with a different ‘I choose’.

 The point is not to lie to yourself, it's to keep you off of your heels.